 Get A Designer Look: Decoupage Furniture With Wallpaper

-Wallpapering a tabletop is a great alternative to paint.
-Lots of wallpapers come with a special wipe clean coating.
+Upcycling with wallpaper is a great alternative to painting a table top.
+Lots of wallpapers come with a special wipe-clean coating.
 There are loads of fantastic bright and colourful designs to choose from to give you a unique piece of furniture.

-We have used wallpaper to decoupage loads of things around the home even the kitchen bin and the kitchen splashback is wallpapered.
+We have used wallpaper to decoupage loads of things around the home.
+Form wallpapered mirror frames, to the kitchen bin, a kitchen wallpaper backsplash even our stairs are wallpapered with a Marimekko design.

 - Wallpaper – You will not need more than a 1/4 of a roll of wallpaper.
 The wallpaper used for this table was Romo Makela Quince and oversized poppy design with a mid-century modern feel.